Frequently Asked Questions by Faculty

 A. A student who wishes to receive disability-related accommodations is encouraged to register with the DRC and provide documentation from an appropriate professional about his condition.
 DRC provides the student with an "Eligibility for Accommodations" form.
 You may ask to see this form.

-By law, a student is not required to go through DSP&S to receive academic adjustments and auxiliary aids.
-Recent verification of the disability and educational limitations are required whether or not a student chooses to use DSP&S services.
-If a student bring you documentation, we encourage you to review the materials with the DSP&S Specialist in the Disabiltiy Resource Center.
+By law, a student is not required to go through the DRC to receive academic adjustments and auxiliary aids.
+Recent verification of the disability and educational limitations are required whether or not a student chooses to use DRC services.
+If a student brings you documentation, we encourage you to review the materials with DRC Certificated Staff.

 Q. REASONABLE ACCOMMODATIONS: How do I know what a reasonable academic accommodation is?

 A. The DRC in collaboration with the student will determine reasonable and appropriate accommodations based upon the student's documented educational limitations.
 The student will bring you an accommodations form from the DRC outlining how the appropriate accommodations will be provided.
 The student may also share with you accommodations that have proved successful for him in other classes.
-You can consult with the DRC if his requests do not seem reasonable.
+You should consult with the DRC if the students requests do not seem reasonable, or if the specified accommodations are directly in conflict specific learning objectives of the course as stated in the official course outline.

 Q. DISAGREEMENTS: What if I do not agree with a recommended accommodation?